tari-labs/tari-university/_posts/tari/2021-09-13-TariScript_for_dummies.md

 Some of the other things we want to be able to do in Tari that are hard (though not impossible in some cases, thanks to [scriptless scripts](/cryptography/introduction-to-scriptless-scripts) include:

-* n-of-m multisig
+* m-of-n multisig
 * Payment channels
 * Atomic swaps
 * Cross-chain atomic swaps
 * Side chain peg-in and peg-out transactions
-* Digital asset "cold storage."
+* Digital asset "cold storage"

 ... and many other things we haven't thought of yet.